w4dd325/postman-code-snippets/README.md

 # Set Next Request Example
 The Set Next Request Example Collection has a working example of controlling work flows using the setNextRequest option.

+# Visualizer Examples
+Examples of displaying response data in diferent ways using the Postman vizualiser option.